chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell.md

 - **Segmentation** >
 - **Post processing**

 One of this plugin's core features is its ability to simplify a researcher's choice of workflows.
 When choosing your workflow, you will be presented with a library of similar-looking structures for you to compare and choose from.
-Clicking on one of these will load the appopriate workflow.
+Clicking on one of these images will load the appropriate workflow.

 Once segmentation is complete, the Allen Cell plugin **outputs a segmented mask** which can be exported by napari, or analyzed by another plugin (e.g. [PartSeg](https://www.napari-hub.org/plugins/PartSeg)).